silochi1/silochi1/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on completing CS50 Web
+- 🔭 I’ve completed CS50 & CS50 Web
 - 🌱 I’m currently learning about agriculture
 - ⚡ Fun fact: “The Terminator” script was sold for $1